-- Read!
-In the Name of your Lord Who created (all that exist).
+- Read, ˹O Prophet,˺ in the Name of your Lord Who created—

-- Has created man from a clot (a piece of thick coagulated blood)
+- Created humans from a clinging clot (a piece of thick coagulated blood).

-- Who has taught (the writing) by the pen.
+- Who taught (the writing) by the pen—

-Learning is the instinct which God has created human being on it, beginning from the infant learns how to feed his mother’s breast to learn how to manage the affairs of his life.
+Learning is the instinct which God has created human beings, beginning from the infant learns how to feed his mother’s breast to learn how to manage the affairs of his life.

 As illustrated in Figure 1, learning theories are classified into four main categories: Behaviorism; Cognitivism; Humanism; and Constructivism.

-Behaviorism learning theories claim that human being mind, when they born, looks like a blank slate, then start learning by interaction with the environment which means that one’s behavior results from the consequences he faces.
+Behaviorism learning theories claim that the human being's mind, when they born, looks like a blank slate, then starts learning by interaction with the environment which means that one’s behavior results from the consequences he faces.

 Cognitivism clarifies the role of the brain in processing new information by analyzing the mental process.
 Moreover, these theories are based on the assumption that memory motivation and cognition play an important role in the learning process.